nigels-code/next-blog/README.md

 I wrote this while following Maximilian Schwarzmuller's "Next.js and React" course.

-A Single Page Application using Next.js, React, Context API, MongoDB, JavaScript, HTML
+A Single Page Application using Next.js, React, MongoDB, JavaScript, HTML

 I have connected this repo to Vercel.
 Open <https://next-blog-two-coral.vercel.app/> to see the project in production.